cloudfoundry-incubator/pat/README.md

  - Current feature set is a first-pass to get to something useful, contributions very welcome
  - Lots of stuff kept in memory and not flushed out
  - Creates lots of apps, does not delete them.
 We normally make sure we're targetted at a 'pats' space and just cf delete-space the space after to get rid of everything.
- - Only supports basic operations so far (push via gcf, target + login + push via rest api)
+ - Only supports basic operations so far (push via cf, target + login + push via rest api)
- - GCF workloads assume single already-logged-in-and-targetted user
+ - cf workloads assume single already-logged-in-and-targetted user